Nooch98/Github_Control/README.md

-versions # Displays all versions versions <version> # Displays details about a version plugins update # Updates installed plugins clear # Clears the terminal
+versions # Displays all versions versions <version> # Displays details about a version plugins update # Updates installed plugins clear # Clears the terminal or CTRL + L
 ```

 ---